GTD: как превратить хаос задач в работающую систему

 Open it, hit the plus button, type something like “Sort out the refinance paperwork” — done.
 The task lands in your Inbox and stops taking up space in your head.
 At this stage, don’t waste time on details.
 Write it however it comes to you (just make sure future-you can understand it — not something cryptic like “Sarah thrs p.r. ????”).

-Adding tasks to the Inbox in SingularityApp
+Adding tasks to the GTD Inbox in SingularityApp

 On your smartphone, you can add a SingularityApp widget to your home screen for quick entry (or just long-press the app icon).
 On your computer, use the system tray icon or a keyboard shortcut (e.g., Ctrl+Space on Windows) to pop open the capture window on top of whatever you’re working on.